-It's worth noting that 2 Thessalonians teaches that when the Lord returns He will immediately defeat the Antichrist (2 Thes.
+2 Thessalonians teaches that when the Lord returns He will immediately defeat the antichrist (2 Thes.
 2:8).
-But in 70 AD there was no Antichrist, and the details of the battle don't come close to matching the events described in Revelation - all of which is more evidence against preterism.
+But in 70 AD there was no antichrist, and the details of the battle don't match the events described in Revelation.
+All of this is more evidence against preterism.